 A single post titled ‘My Second Post’ is set as protected content.
 You can view how the access rules are set in the above image.

-Now, anyone who has not purchased a Silver membership and members whose names don’t begin with ‘Harry’ get an unauthorized message if she / he tries to open the post.
+Now, anyone who has not purchased a Silver membership and members whose names don’t begin with ‘Harry’ gets an unauthorized message if she/he tries to open the post.
 View the screenshot below:

-Similarly, the plugin allows you to set an expiration date for the access to protected content.
+Similarly, the plugin allows you to set an expiration date for access to protected content.

 More Interesting Features of MemberPress

 MemberPress has more amazing features that help you make a perfect membership site.

 Members are always very important for a membership site.
 You cannot really lose any member/subscriber for any reason.
 In case of membership expiration, renewal, or failed attempt to sign up, you can send reminder emails and get the users back to your site.

 With MemberPress you can easily automate reminder emails with your custom or default messages.
 This is a very useful feature as it helps you to gain and retain more members.

 Another important feature you may need in a membership site is using coupons.
 Coupons are great for running promotions and giveaways, which is helpful in attracting new members.

 MemberPress allows you to create coupons easily from the Coupons menu, as shown below in the screenshot.